chingu-voyages/v40-geckos-team-20/README.md

 ## Overview

-EZ Cocktails is a responsive website where you can search for your favourite cocktails recipies.
+EZ Cocktails is a responsive website where you can search for your favourite cocktails recipes.
 The website retrieves cocktail data supplied by [https://www.thecocktaildb.com/api.php](https://www.thecocktaildb.com/api.php)

 ## Features